Alantra advises Greek bank Alpha on the disposal of €10.8bn NPEs to Davidson Kempner – Project Galaxy

-Acting as Co-arranger and financial lead advisor to the deal, Alantra, a leading global investment bank and asset management firm, is pleased to announce that its client, Alpha Bank S.A. (“Alpha Bank”) has now signed its first public NPE securitization in the Greek Market, Project Galaxy (“The Transaction”).
+Acting as Co-arranger and financial lead advisor to the deal, Alantra, a leading global investment bank and asset management firm, is pleased to announce that its client, Alpha Bank S.A. (“Alpha Bank”) has now signed its first public NPE securitisation in the Greek Market, Project Galaxy (“The Transaction”).

-Project Galaxy, the second largest rated NPE securitization in Europe, with a total GBV of €10.8bn is comprised of non-performing multi-asset loans at varying stages of restructuring and enforcement processes.
+Project Galaxy, the second largest rated NPE securitisation in Europe, with a total GBV of €10.8bn is comprised of non-performing multi-asset loans at varying stages of restructuring and enforcement processes.
 This is also the first securitisation for Alpha Bank that is enrolled to the Hellenic Asset Protection Scheme (“Hercules”).

 The key components of the Galaxy Transaction are the following:

-- The Galaxy SPVs issued 3 classes of Notes’ notional amounts as per following: Senior Notes of €3.8 billion, Mezzanine and Junior Notes of €7 billion, with Alpha Bank retaining 100% of the Senior securitization notes
+- The Galaxy SPVs issued 3 classes of Notes’ notional amounts as per following: Senior Notes of €3.8 billion, Mezzanine and Junior Notes of €7 billion, with Alpha Bank retaining 100% of the Senior securitisation notes

-- 51% of the Mezzanine and Junior securitization notes will be sold to an entity managed and advised by Davidson Kempner for a consideration payable in cash, at an aggregate valuation for 100% of those notes of Euro 40 million.
+- 51% of the Mezzanine and Junior securitisation notes will be sold to an entity managed and advised by Davidson Kempner for a consideration payable in cash, at an aggregate valuation for 100% of those notes of Euro 40 million.
 The total proceeds for Alpha Bank including the Senior notes and the sale price of the Mezzanine and Junior notes correspond to c.35% of the total gross book value of the portfolio sold.

-- Alpha Bank will retain 5% of the Mezzanine and Junior securitization notes, to comply with risk retention rules, and intends to distribute 44% of the remaining notes to shareholders, subject to regulatory and corporate approvals.
+- Alpha Bank will retain 5% of the Mezzanine and Junior securitisation notes, to comply with risk retention rules, and intends to distribute 44% of the remaining notes to shareholders, subject to regulatory and corporate approvals.